Code-Screen/candidates/docs/intro.md

 # CodeScreen Candidate User Guide

 ### Introduction
-CodeScreen is the real-world developer assessment platform, which means you take tests in a familiar and natural environment, allowing you to give the best version of yourself when applying to companies that use CodeScreen.
+CodeScreen is the real-world developer assessment platform, which means you take assessments in a familiar and natural environment, allowing you to give the best version of yourself when applying to companies that use CodeScreen.

 <p>